Digital-Humans-23/a3/README.md

 - In early stages, we only optimize the body global parameters.
 - In late stages, we optimize both the global and the local body parameters.
 - Multistages can be implemented by enabling/disabling updating certain variables.
+- After implementation, you should be able to get `results/mocap_zju_a3/data.pkl`.
+You could use `test02.py` to verify.